zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 Use [az vmss extension set](/cli/azure/vmss/extension#az-vmss-extension-set) to add the Application Health extension to the scale set model definition.

-The following example adds the **Application Health - Rich States** extension to the scale set model of a Linux-based scale set.

-You can also use this example to upgrade an existing extension from Binary to Rich Health States.

 ```azurecli-interactive
 az vmss extension set \
   --name ApplicationHealthLinux \